numeropi/extract_nextcloud_mails/README.md

 Script to extract and filter out nextcloud mails by lastLogin time, groupnames and groupby languages.
 Useful for maintenance, mailing and analytics.

 # Developers
-Ivan Garcia (Komun.org, yourself a safe and private Nextcloud account there.)
+Ivan (Komun.org, yourself a safe and private Nextcloud account there.)

 # Usage
 * Download this repository in your Nextcloud server